By Peter Lyle DeHaan, PhD

 Call Center Vendors on Social Media: We’ve recently contacted industry vendors to find out what they’re doing on social media and to connect with them.
 About half (48 percent) have a social media presence, while one-third (34 percent) have no social media presence – and the rest did not respond to our repeated requests for information.

 Among the vendors we contacted, the most popular social media platform is Facebook, at 62 percent; this is not surprising, given that it’s the world’s most popular site.
 One-third uses Twitter and one-fourth have company blogs.
-No one is yet using Google+, but we are there, ready when you are.
 Also, four of them have company LinkedIn pages.

 Peter Lyle DeHaan, PhD, is the publisher and editor-in-chief of Connections Magazine.
 He’s a passionate wordsmith whose goal is to change the world one word at a time.